RiccardoZuppetti/RT2-Assignment2/README.md

-# Research Track II - Second Assignment - Main Branch
+# Research Track II - Second Assignment - Doxygen Branch

-In this branch it is possible to find the code to execute the project, without any documentation.
+In this branch it is possible to find the code to execute the project with the Doxygen documentation.

 # How to Run

 Verify that you have installed ROS Noetic.
 Create a ROS Workspace and clone this ROS package inside it

 ```
-git clone -b main https://github.com/RiccardoZuppetti/RT2-Assignment2.git rt2_assignment2
+git clone -b doxygen https://github.com/RiccardoZuppetti/RT2-Assignment2.git rt2_assignment2
 ```

 Then build the workspace using the `catkin_make` command.